 At this stage of the execution, the system state corresponds to $\langle A', B', f(A, B), G \rangle$ .
-To complete the reversibility of the circuit, we must bring in an additional 32-bit register, execute transverse CNOTs from the output value, then run our complete circuit in reverse to clean up all of the garbage as shown in Eq.
+To complete the reversibility of the circuit, we must bring in an additional 32-bit register, execute run our complete circuit in reverse to clean up all of the garbage as shown in Eq.
 (1).
 Thus, the complete circuit uses 821 qubits: 64 variable input qubits and 757 input ancillae.
 On output, most ancillae are returned to their pristine state, but 32 have been drafted into permanent use.
 We conclude that floating point addition is not a "green" operation, unsustainable with repeated use.